apinf/openapi-designer/CHARTER.md

 * Miscommunication of project intent or scope

 ## Value proposition
 User can create and edit OpenAPI documents without knowing the specification or being familiar with JSON or YAML.
-User is guided by user interface elements such as hints in form fields and mandatory fields and by the sequence of the form.
+User is guided by user interface elements such as hints in form fields and mandatory fields as well as the user flow.

 ## Scope
 * Experimental support for OpenAPI specification version 3.0
 * Info texts where needed, needs should be determined via testing
 * Support editing existing documents on a server
-* Support better UI integration with platforms where the editor is in an iframe
+* Support better UI integration with other platforms, as a package (npm, bower) or custom element.
 * Publish the package in NPM or other such platform
 * Try implementing testing with aurelia testing solutions.